What’s The Best Roomba For Pet Hair in 2020? Let’s find answer on this question!

 - You can use the HOME app if you have multiple Roombas and run them concurrentl

-- The trash bin is easy to empty, and you can choose to receive push notifications from the HOME app when the Roomba is full
+- The trash bin is easy to empty, and you can choose to receive push notifications from the HOME app when the robot vacuum is full

 - Auto-adjust ability ensures the best clean for each type of flooring in your house

-- The HOME app does not show where the Roomba is currently at (no GPS dot ability) and when the Roomba gets stuck you have to go ‘find’ it first
+- The HOME app does not show where the Roomba is currently at (no GPS dot ability) and when it gets stuck you have to go ‘find’ it first

 - Trash bin can fill pretty quick and is often reviewed as being too small